Shiroko253/Project-Zero/README.md

 My all time going to form real life work

-and not time can fix bot bug and issues
+issues to more and i not a time can fix bot bug and issues

 ## bot prefix
 the bot use commands prefix is **`/`**